spjy/jotted-topics/probability.md

 ## Binomial Distribution

-The binomial probability mass function describes the situation in which the $n$ independent trials occur with $k$ successes with probability $p$ and $n - k$ fails with probability $1-p$.
+The binomial probability mass function describes the situation in which the $n$ independent trials occur with $k$ successes with probability $p$ and $n - k$ fails with probability $1-p$ with replacement.

 ### Probability Mass Function